 I think having the firsthand experience with so many leaders that I have had over the last 15 years equips me to be a president who can start on day one.

-That was yesterday in Creston, Iowa, at a campaign rally.
+That was yesterday in Creston, Iowa at a campaign rally.

 Hum was on the bite.

-Uh uh over the last 15 years, it equips me to be a president who can start on day one.
+Over the last 15 years, it equips me to be a president who can start on day one.

 This is like, yeah, she's got 35 years of experience standing up for kids.